gravitl/netmaker-docs/ui-reference.rst

 (4) **VITE_TENANT_LOGO_DARK_SMALL_URL:** Small varient of logo to be used in dark mode. eg: when sidenav is collapsed (optional).
 (5) **VITE_TENANT_LOGO_LIGHT_SMALL_URL:** Small varient of logo to be used in light mode. eg: when sidenav is collapsed (optional).
 (6) **VITE_TENANT_LOGO_ALT_TEXT:** Alternative text for logo.
+(6) **VITE_TENANT_FAVICON_LOGO:** Favicon to use in the web browser's tile bar or tab.
+Defaults to light logo if not specified.

-You could use a URL to the logo or put the logo in the `/public` directory, then build the docker image.
+You could use a URL to the respective logos or put the logos in the `/public` directory, then build the docker image.

 Reference: https://github.com/gravitl/netmaker-ui-2/blob/master/Dockerfile.standalone